-In line with this objective, each department developed the following
+In line with this objective, each department developed the following products:

-Written guidelines on the new classification systems and procedures;

-• A set of standardized questions, tailored to each site, to facilitate the classification of calls:

-• New call intake forms.
+- Written guidelines on the new classification systems and procedures; - A set of standardized questions, tailored to each site, to facilitate the classification of calls; - Standardized explanations for informing citizens of the appropriate responses; and - New call intake forms.

-and civilian personnel representing all key divisions, particularly patrol and communications.
+In order to assist with the revision of call intake procedures, Greensboro and Garden Grove initiated task forces which consisted of sworn and civilian personnel representing all key divisions, particularly patrol and communications.
 These task forces worked effectively in both departments and helped increase the project's acceptability throughout the departments.